Invasive Species, Diseases, & Pests

 There’s little time to spare.
-Untreated ash trees in Columbia Heights will likely die within the next two to five years.
+Untreated ash trees in Columbia Heights will likely die within the next one to four years.
 If they’re already showing noticeable signs of infestation, it’s probably too late for preventive treatment.
 When ash trees show visible signs of infestation, they decline very quickly.
 They get brittle, more expensive to remove, and more likely to lose branches during a storm, which turns them into safety hazards and liabilities.
+The longer residents wait to remove dead trees, the more expensive and dangerous it gets.

 Two Viable Paths Forward for Your Ash Trees: